VUEngine/VUEngine-Core/readme.txt

 Description:

-	vbJaEngine is an attempt to provide other indie programmers the base functionality to facilitate the creation of content for the Nintendo Virtual Boy by taking care of most hardware management task to create 3D games with 2D graphics or "sprites".
+	VBJaEngine is an attempt to provide other indie programmers the base functionality to facilitate the creation of content for the Nintendo Virtual Boy by taking care of most hardware management task to create 3D games with 2D graphics or "sprites".